2025 Australian federal election: Campaign

-January 2025: In early January 2025, both Albanese and Dutton make public appearances which are interpreted by the media as unofficial campaign launches.
+January: Albanese and Dutton make public appearances which are interpreted by the media as unofficial campaign launches.
 Albanese visits electorates in Queensland, the Northern Territory and Western Australia.
 Prominent campaign issues are housing, cost of living, healthcare, nuclear and renewable energies, immigration, the public sector, the National Disability Insurance Scheme (NDIS), and defence.
-Dutton gives a speech in Melbourne where he launches the Liberal party slogan for the campaign, "Let's get Australia back on track", and focuses on the topics of nuclear power, housing, and immigration.
+Dutton gives a speech in Melbourne where he launches the Liberal Party slogan for the campaign, "Let's get Australia back on track", and focuses on the topics of nuclear power, housing, and immigration.

-February: On 23 February, Albanese announces that, if re-elected, Labor would invest an additional $8.5 billion into Medicare to improve bulk billing rates, and reduce the maximum price that consumers pay for many PBS (Pharmaceutical Benefits Scheme) medications.
+February: Albanese announces that Labor would invest an additional $8.5 billion into Medicare to improve bulk billing rates.

+1 March: Through a pledge of almost $650 million, Labor committed to setting up 50 new Medicare urgent care clinics.
+They have pledged that the clinics would be open by the middle of 2026.

+13 March: Labor pledged to spend $1 billion on investigating new rail connections from the south-west of Sydney to the Western Sydney Airport.

+19 March: Labor pledges to reduce the price of medicines listed on the PBS by $6.60 from $31.60 to $25.

-25 March: On 25 March, treasurer Jim Chalmers delivers the budget speech.
+25 March: Treasurer Jim Chalmers delivers the budget speech.
 A range of measures are announced, including an income tax cut that will apply to all Australian taxpayers.
 The Coalition opposes the tax cuts, instead offering a policy to cut the fuel excise by 25 cents per litre.
 Following the budget speech, the Greens announce a policy that aims to include environmental measures in the budget using 1% of total funds.
 The Coalition also promises to defund the Environmental Defenders Office, stating it had become a 'political football'.

 28 March: An election to be held on 3 May is announced, following Albanese's visit to Mostyn to advise her to prorogue Parliament and dissolve the House of Representatives.
 The Parliament was then prorogued and the House of Representatives was dissolved, signalling the start of the official campaign.

 29 March: Albanese and Dutton both campaign in Brisbane.
 Albanese begins his campaign in Dutton's electorate of Dickson, and Dutton begins in the division of Brisbane.
 Two of Dutton's events are disrupted by climate protesters, and a protester heckles Albanese at one of his events.
 Labor pledges to outlaw forms of price gouging by supermarkets, while announcing that it would also adopt all of the recommendations of the ACCC's supermarkets inquiry.
 Dutton remarks that "nobody" expects that Labor will form majority government.

 30 March: Along with Western Australian premier Roger Cook, Albanese announces that a re-elected Labor government would seek to upgrade the St John of God Midland Hospital in Perth via an investment of $200 million.
 Dutton back-tracks on a proposal to hold three referendums on removing citizenship from dual nationals who commit certain crimes, to recognise Indigenous Australians in the Constitution, and to create four-year terms for parliament.
-Also at this press conference, Dutton promises to fund a security camera system for an Assyrian mosque in western Sydney with $25,000.
+Also at this press conference, Dutton promises to fund a security camera system for a mosque in western Sydney with $25,000.